tfmoraes/samples/README.md

 The samples:

-* WX/wx_gevent.py - It's a sample about how to use wxPython with gevent.
+* WX/wx_gevent.py - A sample about how to use wxPython with gevent.
+It's GUI with a tail -f functionality.
 Here I have to create a new class inheriting wx.App and override the Mainloop method.